Stated Clerk

 G-3.0106 as ratified in 2025

+It is important for both each session of Grace Presbytery and the presbytery as a whole to comply with the Book of Order.
 First, each session must determine how to comply with the requirements independently.
 While the presbytery can provide policy examples from other sessions, simply adopting these without adaptation is usually insufficient.
 You can find examples on the Stated Clerk’s webpage of the Grace Presbytery website, and I will continue to upload more as I receive them.

 Second, boundary training is not a one-size-fits-all requirement.
 Each session decides how to fulfill the training requirement for ruling elders every 36 months.
 The Stated Clerk’s webpage includes links to online training resources.
 Remember, the training must cover “sexual misconduct and child abuse prevention.”
 Some sessions opt to review their own policies on these topics, which is a valid approach and can be incorporated into regular church officer training.